demurre/CPPLearning/practice/HelloWorld/README.md

-## Type a program which will display your last and first name.
+## Type a program which will display your last and first name, like Hello World!